IP Litigation of Patents and Trademarks

 Mr. Juo volunteers as a moot court judge in the National Entertainment Law Moot Court Competition held annually at Pepperdine University.
+He also helps students at Mathnasium of El Segundo.
 He also participated as a volunteer attorney settlement officer for unlawful detainer cases at the Los Angeles Superior Court in Torrance.

 Mr. Juo earned his J.D. from George Washington University in 1993, and his Bachelor of Science in Electrical Engineering from Clarkson University in 1989.
 Mr. Juo is admitted to the bars of California and Virginia, and is registered to practice before the U.S. Patent and Trademark Office.
 He also is a member of the Benjamin Aranda III Inn of Court, the American Intellectual Property Law Association, and the Southern California Chinese Lawyers Association.